What’s the Matter with Archimedes?

 May 8, 2025

 It’s his first day in his new middle school and already he’s in the nurse’s office complaining of vertigo.
 “I feel like I’m being sucked into a black hole,” he explains with his usual touch of melodrama.
-Turns out our Archimedes is a bit OCD; specifically, he has ‘a thing’ about lines, straight lines: he’s not at home without them.

-Young Archimedes never had a chance.
+Young Archimedes never had a chance at his new, ‘well rounded’ school.
 If he answered correctly every question he could answer (within the limits of linearity), he would still end up with an F (37%).
-In an effort to mount a defense, Archimedes pointed out, correctly, that Pythagoras (c.
-500 BCE), Plato (c.
-375 BCE), and Euclid (c.
-300 BCE) suffered from the exact same Learning Disability; but to no avail.

-Probably as a response to this childhood trauma, Archimedes decided to devote himself to mathematics…turns out, this straight F student was brilliant at it!
-Who knew?
-(But then, Thomas Aquinas’ teachers called him a ‘dumb ox’.)
-Among his many claims to fame, Archimedes identified a property common to many, but not all, algebras and geometries; it has since been named for him: The Archimedean Property.
+Among his many claims to fame, the term ‘Archimedean’ came to define a property common to many, but not all, algebras and geometries; it has since been named for him: The Archimedean Property.

 The Archimedean Property links geometry to the set of Real Numbers (extended to include Complex Numbers).
 Systems that incorporate non-reals, like surreal and p-adic numbers, do not conform to The Archimedean Property.
 (Surreal numbers include infinite and infinitesimal quantities.)

 In Square Pegs (above), we explored important differences between Euclidean and non-Euclidean geometries…but both are consistent with The Archimedean Property.
-We imagined a hypothetical hike from Boston to Detroit and we pointed out why you might want The Archimedean Property to apply.
-Why run the risk of suddenly rematerializing in another place, at another time, or even outside of spacetime altogether.
+We imagined a hypothetical hike from Boston to Detroit and we pointed out why you might want The Archimedean Property to apply: Why run the risk of suddenly rematerializing in another place, at another time, or even outside of spacetime altogether.
 The Archimedean Property ensured that your bee line from Boston to Detroit did not take you through Memphis…unless your GPS was on the fritz.

 Image: René Magritte.
 The False Mirror.
 Paris 1929